cloudera/llama/README.txt

 *Git* is a popular SCM.
 You'll need git to fetch various tools required for building.

-=== Crepo and Stitch
+=== Crepo

-*Crepo* is a git repository management tool.  *Stitch* is a higher-order target definition and build system.
-You'll need to have both tools installed to build CDH.
+*Crepo* is a git repository management tool.
+You'll need to have this tool installed to build CDH.

 [TIP]
-Read the top-level 'README' files for both *Crepo* and *Stitch*
+Read the top-level 'README' files for *Crepo*

-.Cloning the stitch and crepo repositories
+.Cloning the crepo repository
 ----
-$ git clone git://github.com/cloudera/stitch.git
 $ git clone git://github.com/cloudera/crepo.git
 ----

 'crepo' is run directly out of its git repository and only requires that you have the 'simplejson' python module installed.

-'stitch' requires installation which is documented in the top-level 'INSTALL' file in the 'stitch' git repository (mostly a `python setup.py install`).

 === Java and Apache Forrest